Welcome to LEVEL 3 Martial Arts Performance

 If your child resists putting on their uniform and coming to class, don’t tell them you are going to class.
 Put their uniform in the car, then them, and drive over!

 Don’t be afraid to “ruffle your child’s feathers” by directing them to do what you know is right and good for them.
 A parent’s role is to encourage, remind, enlighten, educate, and direct their children toward the right path even when it’s tough or your decision is unpopular.
 Your child will make a lot of friends in their life, but they will only have one set of parents, your role is significant and we are always here to help.
+Consider us a third parent who is always there to reinforce your positive efforts to shape your child into the best they can be.

 You’ve just enrolled your child into our program.
 Goals are not met overnight.
 Sometimes your child’s goals aren’t met until after months or years of consistent attendance to class and follow up and support from you.
 Be patient, supportive, encouraging, and most of all, communicative with your instructor.
 If you feel your expectations aren’t being met then address your concerns with us immediately.
 But remember, sometimes our expectations don’t align with reality.
 Your child is coming to us after seven to twelve years of already developing thoughts, behaviors, and habits.
 We are going to see them roughly 2.5 hours per week.